So, you want to know how to travel South America, eh? Well, you’re in the right place!

 You should have all the usual travel vaccinations before heading out: hepatitis A & B, typhoid, tetanus, etc. Rabies is also recommended particularly if you’re going to the rural areas or parts of the jungle.
 You don’t want to mess around with that one because it can be really nasty.

 It is worth checking if you need the Yellow fever vaccine before entering some countries.
-In some places, it is only recommended.
+It is a requirement to enter Colombia and Bolivia.
+In other places that it is endemic, like Peru and Brazil, it is not required, but is highly recommended.

 It’s also worth noting that in most places in South America, the water isn’t fit for consumption.
 The best travel water bottles have a filter.